Vedette (cabaret): Mexico

-The image of the Vedette in Mexico arises from the beginning of the 20th century with the rise of the called "Carpas" and the Revues.
-Some venues such as Teatro Principal, the Teatro Colón and the Teatro Arbeu were considered as the cathedral of the revues and burlesque in Mexico City.
-There arise figures like Lupe Vélez, who, before being consecrated as a star in Hollywood, was considered one of the queens of the frivolous theater.
-The maximum figure of the time was Maria Conesa "The White Kitten", who also had a very long career spanning theater, film and television.
-Other outstanding figures of the time were Esperanza Iris, Celia Montalván, Lupe Rivas Cacho, Amparo Arozamena, Prudencia Grifell, Celia Padilla, Delia Magaña, Lupe Inclán, Aurora Walker, Amelia Wilhelmy and Mimí Derba, among others.
+The image of the vedette in Mexico arose from the beginning of the 20th century with the so-called "Carpas" and the Revues.
+Some venues such as Teatro Principal, the Teatro Colón and the Teatro Arbeu were considered cathedrals of the revues and burlesque in Mexico City.
+There arose figures like Lupe Vélez, who, before being consecrated as a star in Hollywood, was considered one of the queens of the frivolous theater.
+The main figure of the time was Maria Conesa "The White Kitten", who also had a very long career spanning theater, film and television.
+Other outstanding figures then were Esperanza Iris, Celia Montalván, Lupe Rivas Cacho, Amparo Arozamena, Prudencia Grifell, Celia Padilla, Delia Magaña, Lupe Inclán, Aurora Walker, Amelia Wilhelmy and Mimí Derba, among others.
 Conesa, Montalván and Rivas Cacho, were even immortalized in a famous foxtrot called Mi querido capitán (My dear captain).

 In the 1950s saw a resurgence of nightlife in Mexico City.
 Venues like the Tivoli, the Waikikí, the Margo (after the Teatro Blanquita), the Follies Bergere and the Teatro Lírico, among others, became the main forums for the blossoming of the vedettes.
 Special mention should be made of the Exoticas, a group of vedettes that caused fury in Mexico's nightlife in the late 1940s and early 1950s.
 These "Exoticas" were characterized by using extravagant names, and their shows included African, Tahitian or Oriental dances.
-The most famous of the "Exoticas" was Yolanda Montes "Tongolele", one of the most important dancers of Latin America, and has been in force for more than sixty years.
+The most famous of the "Exoticas" was Yolanda Montes "Tongolele", one of the most important dancers of Latin America, in force for more than sixty years.
 Together with Tongolele, the most famous were Su Muy Key The Chinese Doll, and Kalantan.
-Another famous "Exóticas" were Trudi Bora, Turanda, Joyce Cameron, Tanabonga, Tundra, Gemma, Eda Lorna, Kurumba, Bongala, Tula Montenegro, Brenda Conde, Josefina del Mar and Naná.
+Other famous "Exóticas" were Trudi Bora, Turanda, Joyce Cameron, Tanabonga, Tundra, Gemma, Eda Lorna, Kurumba, Bongala, Tula Montenegro, Brenda Conde, Josefina del Mar and Naná.

-Parallel to the success of the Exoticas, they appear in Mexico the famous "Rumberas", dancers of Afro-American rhythms.
-The Rumberas managed to create their own cinematographic genre: The Rumberas film In the called Golden Age of Mexican cinema.
-The Rumberas films reflected in many of its arguments the life of the women in the night centers and cabarets.
-The main exponents of the genre were the Cubans María Antonieta Pons, Amalia Aguilar, Ninón Sevilla and Rosa Carmina as well the Mexican Meche Barba.
+Parallel to the success of the Exoticas, appeared in Mexico the famous "Rumberas", dancers of Afro-American rhythms.
+The Rumberas created their own cinematographic genre: The Rumberas film In the called Golden Age of Mexican cinema.
+The Rumberas films reflected the life of the women in the night centers and cabarets.
+The main exponents of the genre were the Cubans María Antonieta Pons, Amalia Aguilar, Ninón Sevilla and Rosa Carmina as well as Meche Barba.